legal herstory pioneers

 -

-In 1934, appointed to the Sixth Circuit Court of Appeals, the first woman to be appointed to the federal appellate court.
+In 1934, nominated to the Sixth Circuit Court of Appeals, the first woman to be nominated to the federal appellate court.

 Gloria Allred